Oversleeping: How Much Rest is Too Much?

 Conclusion and Next Steps

 Getting into a good routine can help you avoid oversleeping.
 Try to aim for 7 to 9 hours of sleep a night.
 This is the suggested amount for alertness the next day and the best long-term health outcomes.
 Sticking to a sleep schedule and reducing the amount of time you sleep will help your body normalize.
-You’ll notice you feel more alert during the day, even if you have less sleep.
+You’ll notice you feel more alert during the day, even if you spend less time in bed.

 Don’t be afraid to reach out for help.
 Ask your doctor about your symptoms if you are feeling fatigued for an extended amount of time.
 Excessive tiredness or sleeping longer than usual can both be symptoms of serious conditions.
 Your doctor can help you find the ideal solution and get you back on track.